We may earn a fee if you click on the links below. Compensation does not determine ranking. Not all brands are included. Learn more.

 U.S. Bank offers competitive rates, especially for customers with excellent credit who enroll in autopay from a U.S. Bank personal checking or savings account.
 You can borrow up to 80% of your home equity, and loan amounts range from a minimum of $25,000 to a maximum of $750,000 ($1 million in California).
 The lender offers flexible repayment terms of up to 30 years.

-Why U.S. Bank didn’t make the top four: U.S. Bank didn’t make our main list because it requires a minimum credit score of 660, which is slightly higher than the minimum set by our top picks.
+Why U.S. Bank didn’t make the top four: U.S. Bank didn’t make our main list because it requires a minimum credit score of 660, slightly higher than the minimum set by our top picks.
 It also caps the maximum amount of equity you can borrow at 80%, which is lower than the percentage offered by the companies on our best-of list.

 Rocket Mortgage